 South Korea has a compulsory National Health Insurance (NHI) and everyone is eligible, even expatriates (after receiving an alien registration card from the South Korean government).

-In the latest installment of our Health Care Around the World series, the UMHS Endeavour looks at health care in South Korea and what the public and students at American and Caribbean medical schools can learn from it.
+In the latest installment of our Health Care Around the World series, the UMHS Endeavour looks at health care in South Korea.
 We will examine the country’s nationalized health insurance, and other health-related factors such as the Korean diet and how the government is tackling the unhealthy high smoking rate.

 South Korean Health Care